Spring Garden Revival

 Natick Community Development Guidelines for Fertilizer Application & Public Safety Protection

 The Natick Community & Economic Development Department and Board of Health oversee public notification and safety for fertilizer applications.
-Requirements may include advance posting and 24–48 hour signage post-application.
-Maintain setbacks of 50–100 feet from wells, playgrounds, and sensitive sites.
-Apply during mid-week to minimize exposure to children and pets, and follow emergency contact protocols (poison control, 911).
+Post advance notices where required, and observe re-entry intervals (24–48 hours for granular, until dry for liquids).
+Maintain setbacks of 50–100 feet from private wells, schools, and playgrounds.
+Schedule applications mid-week to minimize exposure to children and pets, and provide emergency contact information (poison control, product label, 911).
 Store fertilizers in locked, ventilated, dry areas, and decontaminate equipment between properties.
-Participate in community education programs and workshops on sustainable practices.
-For more information, contact the Natick Board of Health
+Participate in community education programs on sustainable practices and coordinate with UMass Extension Master Gardener workshops.

 13 East Central Street, Natick, MA 01760